 A few weeks ago school started again.
 So no more waking up when the earliest riser shouts out for mommy.
 No more mornings in PJ’s and making a relaxed planning for the day.
 Nope, we are back to: alarm clocks, “Will you please get dressed?!”, ” What do you want for breakfast, 10 o’clock snack and lunch?” and leaving for school 5 minutes late!

 School opened in a new building this year and it’s amazing.
 It’s has such a calm relaxed look and feel and the kids and teachers love it.
 With the new building and a new neighborhood being build close by the school is growing.
 This for one resulted in insufficient drawstring bag for the gym clothes.
 My sons class needed 8 additional drawstring gym bags this year.
 So this mommy volunteered and I got behind my sewing machine.
 I will give you a short tutorial on how to make your drawstring bag.
 There are lots of tutorials out there, but a lot left me with raw edges at the drawstring tube so I freewheeled this idea and was very happy with the outcome.
+It does make it much easier if you do this task using a sewing machine, simply because there’s so much sewing, so you should look at this guide comparing the best juki sewing machines to see which one you want.
+It’ll just make things a lot easier.

 Estimate the size for your finished drawstring bag